Dave D'Mello

-Dave D'Mello (born as David Anthony Fisher on 13 June 1970 in Sidcup, Kent, England) is a British dance music DJ and record producer from Greenhithe, United Kingdom whom started life as a professional / semi professional footballer and was infamously banned for life.
+Dave D'Mello (born as David Anthony Fisher on 13 June 1970) is a British dance music DJ and record producer from Greenhithe, United Kingdom whom started life as a professional / semi professional footballer and was infamously banned for life.
 As a DJ, he is known for playing dirty, funky house music and often blends elements of funk, rock, and old school.
 He is also the owner of Vines Vinyl Records and the sister label VVR2.

 Early football career

 D'Mello was a forward/midfielder who started out as a Gillingham youth team player and signed a professional contract with West Ham United only to have it terminated within a month after being sent off in a friendly.

 Gained a wealth of Football Conference, Isthmian League and Southern Football League experience with the likes of Erith & Belvedere, Fisher Athletic, Egham Town, Rainham Town, Sittingbourne, Maidstone United, St. Leonards, Clapton, and Purfleet.
 He also played in the Spanish Fourth Division for Torrevieja.
 Was banned for life for an incident during a game whilst at Egham Town when the match was abandoned midway through the game.
 Was released from the Sine Die ban in 2005 at the age of 35 and briefly joined Biggleswade Town in the South Midlands Premier and captained them to a successful season.

 Dave is now a UEFA B football coach who runs the Football 1st Academy and scouts for various professional football clubs.